learning-unlimited/ESP-Website/docs/admin/releases/14/README.rst

 - Added a warning banner to the top of all required modules (this banner and the deadline banner are also now included in all themes)
 - Student and teacher registration status is now shown on the userview page
 - Fixed the list of programs that are shown after updating your profile (filtered by grade for students, now shown for volunteers)
+- Admins can now set custom landing pages for students and teachers with the "student_home_page" and "teacher_home_page" tags, respectively
+- Teachers no longer show up as their own coteachers on the teacher registration mainpage
+- The student schedules pdf is now downloaded as a file instead of opening in the browser
+- Various error and success messages are now shown as banners to increase visibility

 Minor bug fixes
 ~~~~~~~~~~~~~~~